Agrofuels or biofuels?

 “At the World Forum on Food Sovereignty, held in Mali in Africa, we and other delegates discussed how capital has manipulated terminology by adding the prefix “bio”, which signifies life, to renewable plant-based fuels.
 This is ridiculous, because all living things are “bio”.
 We could call ourselves bio-people, bio-John Smith, bio-soya, etc. Companies use the prefix “bio” to encourage the public to see their products as a good thing, as politically correct.
 So, at the international level, Vía Campesina has agreed to use more accurate terminology.
 These fuels and energy are produced from agricultural crops and so the correct terms are agrofuels and agro-energy.“

-– João Pedro Stedile is one of the leaders of the Movimento dos Trabalhadores Rurais Sem Terra (MST), Brazil’s Landless Movement
+– João Pedro Stedile, a leader in the Movimento dos Trabalhadores Rurais Sem Terra (MST), Brazil’s Landless Movement, 2007

 Agrofuels are speeding us towards climate change.
 Agriculture already contributes at least 14% of global greenhouse gas emissions.
 Corn for ethanol, and soy and canola for biodiesel, are industrial monocrops that take fertilizers, pesticides and water to grow – and these three are also the major genetically engineered crops grown in the world.